Wey Mocha

-The Wey Mocha is a mid-size luxury crossover SUV produced by Great Wall Motor under the premium brand, Wey.
+The Wey Mocha (魏牌摩卡) is a mid-size luxury crossover SUV produced by Great Wall Motor under the premium brand, Wey.

 Overview

 The Mocha was presented in January 2021.
 Sales started in April 2021 at Auto Shanghai in the Mainland Chinese market.
-The SUV is named after the mocha coffee.
+The SUV is named after mocha coffee.
 With the Latte and the Macchiato, two other vehicles of the brand named after coffee specialties were also presented at Auto Shanghai.

-At the market launch, the 4.88 m SUV was only available with a 157 kW two-liter gasoline engine.
+At the market launch, the 4.88 m SUV was only available with a 157 kW 2.0-liter petrol engine.
 A plug-in hybrid version with an electric range of around 200 km was to follow later.

 The Mocha is also known as the Wey Coffee 01 in European markets.